dante1130/Snake/README.md

-# games
+# Snake
-Some games that I made for fun.
+Snake games made in PyGame and C++ CLI for fun.